Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

-Let $\{\zeta_j\}_1^n$ be a random sample from the Boltzmann-Gibbs distribution \eqref{E1.1}.
-As in \cite{AKM}, we will denote by boldface characters the objects pertaining to this ensemble.
-We shall for example use the $k$-point function
+Let $\{\zeta_j\}_1^n$ be a random sample from the distribution \eqref{E1.1}.
+As in \cite{AKM}, we will denote objects pertinent to this ("non-rescaled") ensemble by boldface characters.
+For example, we denote the $k$-point function by the symbol $\bfR_{n,k}$; this is defined for distinct $\eta_1,\ldots,\eta_k$, by

-where $N_B$ is the number of points $\zeta_j$ which fall in the set $B$.
-It is well-known that we can write